Appdynamics/apache-spark-monitoring-extension/README.md

 </pre>

 #### Number of threads
-Always include one thread per server + 1.
+Always include: (one thread per server + Number of applications you are monitoring in that server) + 1 (to run main task).

-For example, if you have 4 spark history servers configured, then number of threads required are 5 (4 thread per server + 1 to run main task)
+For example, if you have 2 spark history servers configured and 2 application in one server and 3 application in another server, then number of threads required are 8 ((1 + 2) for first server + (1 + 3) for second server + 1 thread to run main task)

 #### Configure metric section